-If you discover you're living with a roommate who has a strong, opposing political view, conflict may ensue.
-Not only might you start to detest your roommate for his views, but you might argue when you or your roommate wants to promote your political party or favorite... candidate by posting signs, buttons, and other items in your apartment.
+If you discover you're living with a roommate with strong, opposing political views, conflict may ensue.
+Not only might you start to detest your roommate for his views, but you might argue when you or your roommate wants to promote your political party or favorite candidate by posting signs, buttons, and other items in your apartment.

 05 of 05